decorative image for blog comparing almalinux vs rocky linux

 Operating Systems

 With the 2020 decision to discontinue CentOS Linux came two new Enterprise Linux distributions to fill the void: AlmaLinux, backed by CloudLinux; and Rocky Linux, driven by one of the creators of CentOS Linux, Gregory Kurtzer.
-Now with both distros boasting several successful releases, and both ready for use in enterprise deployments, comparing AlmaLinux vs. Rocky Linux is a worthwhile exercise for teams considering their Enterprise Linux options.
+Now with both boasting several successful releases, and both ready for use in enterprise deployments, comparing AlmaLinux vs. Rocky Linux is a worthwhile exercise for teams considering Enterprise Linux distributions in the post CentOS EOL era.

 In this blog, I provide an in-depth comparison of AlmaLinux vs. Rocky Linux across all aspects of the two distros, including everything from community and sponsorship, to release lag and available enterprise support providers.